rseah145/smw-term2/lesson_6/Theory.md

 <br>

-Scenario D, Transport mode (A-C use Tunnel) between Alice's PC
+Scenario D, Transport mode (A-C use Tunnel) between Alice's PC logging in to the Firewall to configure it (client to server).